gustaavv/MIT6.824/lab2d.md

 ### An annoying bug

+> I have been stuck in this bug for a long time, so I decide to record it.

 The bug: after implementing AppendEntries RPC fast retry, inconsistency happens.
 The way I implement fast retry is to let `sendAERequestAndHandleReply()` call itself if the request fails.
 However, if the reply indicates that this leader is at an older term, it should not send a new request.
 Otherwise, there will be a split-brain syndrome.

 Of course, I didn't realize it was the fast retry that caused this bug at first.
 I thought it was the snapshot mechanism.
 But 2D tests never failed, while `TestFigure8Unreliable2C` failed very often, which doesn't involve snapshot or crash, just random delay and disconnect.
 This is weird, as the new feature only leads to failure when this new feature is not enabled.